-- During this survey, you may be asked to give some personal information, like your name or email address.
-You don’t have to provide us with this personal information, and it will only be made available to researchers within NBS, unless you explicitly tell us we can share it more widely.
+During the research, you may be asked to give some personal information, like your name or email address.
+You don’t have to provide us with this personal information, and it will only be made available to a small number of people within NBS who are working on the project, unless you explicitly tell us we can share it more widely.

-- When we present the results of the survey we will make sure that you remain anonymous.
-We will only provide aggregated data or anonymous comments to others, including those within other parts of the NBS and RIBA Enterprises.
-Your individual responses will not be shared unless you have given your permission for us to do this.
+When we share the data with the wider business, or publish the findings (if applicable), we will only provide aggregated data or anonymous comments; this ensures that you remain anonymous.
+Your individual responses will not be shared with the wider business unless you have given your permission for us to do this.

-- We will only contact you about the answers you have given us in this survey if you have told us that we can.
+We will only contact you about the answers you have given us in our research if you have told us that we can.

-Your involvement within this survey is voluntary.
-If you do not wish to take part in this survey please click on the unsubscribe link provided within the email.
-Alternatively, if you do not wish to take part in any NBS research please email unsubscribe to market.research@theNBS.com.
+Your involvement within NBS research is voluntary.
+If you do not wish to take part in any NBS research please email unsubscribe to market.research@theNBS.com.

-You may withdraw your consent to participating in this survey at any time.
-You can do this by closing the internet browser.
-You may also wish to click the unsubscribe link in the email to ensure you do not receive further correspondence from us about it.
+You may withdraw your consent to participating in this particular research at any time.
+You can do this by informing the researcher or closing the internet browser for an online survey.

 Information submitted to us will be stored on our servers or those of approved and verified third party service providers.
 We store the data you provide us within the EU.